 Many of those working on temporary contracts or via agencies are not given the correct training, risk assessment or support and hence are in fact more likely to be injured at work.
 It’s important to remember that employers have responsibilities, and these cover full-time, part-time and temporary agency staff working for them.

-Who is responsible for your safety, the agency or employer?
+Who do you claim against, the agency or the employer?

 After an accident, agency workers can be unsure who is responsible for looking after them and who they can make a claim for compensation against.
 All employees are governed by the same health and safety at work regulations, though if you work through an agency, there are potentially two parties responsible for your injuries.
 Generally speaking, the business for whom you were working at the time of an accident rather than the agency who provide you the job, is the party against whom a claim will be made.
 However, there could also be some liability against the agency.
 Therefore, it is wise to ensure that you report your accident to both parties.

 The employer you are sent to has responsibility to ensure you are properly and safely inducted in to the workplace and provided with the necessary training and guidance to work safely.
 Agency workers should also have knowledge of company procedures, how to access support and how to report any incidents and where to seek first aid assistance, for example.
 Employers have a responsibility to provide a safe environment in which to work and as a worker, your responsibility is to follow the working practices and safety training guidance provided to you.

 If you are an agency or temporary worker and you have been injured in an accident at work because your employer has not provided you with the right training, or failed to ensure that you could work safely with the correct PPE to minimise the risk of injury, we can help you make a claim.

 What agency workers should do after an accident at work